cancel

 Fit to View (Element)

-Open the element context menu with a long tap, or single tap and blue dot on mobile.
-Right click or long click on web and desktop.
+Open the element context menu with a long tap, or a single tap and blue dot on mobile.
+Right-click, middle-click, or long-click on the web and desktop.
 Select the Fit to view option to navigate close to the element and fit it into the window.

 Go to